kwadjooe/Security-Compliance-100/SaaS and Identity Protection.md

+# Secuirty is huge and require a clear vision with a set of incremental daily progress toward that vision

-# SaaS - Identity - Access
+## SaaS - Identity - Access
 [Defender for Cloud Step-by-step walkthrough](https://mslearn.cloudguides.com/en-us/guides/Protect%20your%20multi-cloud%20environment%20with%20Microsoft%20Defender%20for%20Cloud)
 ## Protecting Saas with Defender for Cloud Apps
 Microsoft Defender for Cloud is a cloud-native application protection platform (CNAPP) with a set of security measures and practices designed to protect cloud-based applications from various cyber threats and vulnerabilities.
 Defender for Cloud combines the capabilities of: